 We offer Honorary Membership to QUB staff who are over 55 years of age and have retired from Queen's University Belfast after at least 10 years continuous service.
-Honorary membership is also available to honorary graduates and current members of Senate.
+Honorary membership is also available to honorary graduates.

 We offer Associate Personal membership for members of the public who wish to use the library for educational and leisure purposes and Associate Corporate Membership for people using the library in connection with their profession or business.
 We also encourage QUB graduates to become Associate Members by offering them reduced fees.

 Staff of the Agri-Food and Biosciences Institute (AFBI) may be able to become members of the Library free of charge.
 AFBI library members are allowed to borrow or request material from all the branches of the Queen’s University Library.

 All Health and Social Care (HSC) staff throughout Northern Ireland can avail of library and information services, free of charge.
 These services are provided by The Healthcare Library of Northern Ireland, in partnership with the Department of Health.
 HSC library members are allowed to borrow or request material from all the branches of the Queen’s University Library.

 We welcome Recognised Teachers as members of the library and Honorary Titles or Visiting Research Titles will also be given membership on appointment.

 We are members of the reciprocal access scheme SCONUL, which exists between most university libraries in the UK and the Republic of Ireland.
 The scheme allows Staff and Postgraduate Researchers from other institutions across the UK and Ireland to become members of QUB Library.
 It also enables QUB staff and students to use other institutions free of charge.

 We also provides access to the library to non-members within the following schemes: